12 Animals You Didn't Realize People Wear

-OK, so here’s the deal about wearing clothing made from animal fur—it’s gross.
-I mean, with all the faux fur and other cruelty-free fashion available in stores these days, is it really worth it to wear something someone else had to die for?
+OK, so here’s the deal with wearing clothing made from fur or other animal-derived materials: It’s gross.
+With all the faux fur and other cruelty-free fashion available these days, is it really worth it to wear something that someone had to die for?

-Not even “man’s best friend” is safe from the fur trade.
-Millions of dogs and cats in China are bludgeoned, hanged, bled to death, and strangled with wire nooses so that their fur can be turned into trim and trinkets.
-Often cat and dog fur is mislabeled and then sold in the U.S.
+Not even cats, like the ones we share our homes with, are safe from the fur trade.
+In fact, millions of cats and dogs in China are beaten, hanged, bled to death, or strangled with wire nooses so that their fur can be turned into trim and trinkets.
+Their fur is often mislabeled and then sold in the U.S. and around the world.

-Raccoons’ lives are often tragically and violently cut short for their fur.
-Like foxes, raccoons are hunted by starved dogs and often suffer in steel-jaw traps, where they endure hours of agony before they are killed—or chew an arm or leg off in an effort to escape.
+Raccoons’ lives are tragically and violently cut short in the fur industry.
+Raccoons used for their fur are sometimes hunted by dogs or suffer in steel-jaw traps, where they endure hours—or even days—of agony before they’re killed.
+Animals caught in traps may even chew off their trapped limb in an attempt to escape.

-For nearly two centuries, Britain’s Ministry of Defence has waged a war on black bears, allowing the slaughter of hundreds of these animals in Canada and using their pelts to make headpieces for The Queen’s Guards.
+For nearly two centuries, Britain’s Ministry of Defence has waged a war on black bears, allowing the slaughter of hundreds of them in Canada and using their pelts to make headpieces for The Queen’s Guards.

 All that for a coat?
 No, thanks!

-No clothing is worth someone else dying for.
-Instead, always shop cruelty-free at stores like Forever 21, H&M, Wet Seal, Charlotte Russe, and even Target for cute (and cheap) fur-free finds. 🙂 If you’re wondering if a product is faux, just check the label.
-Still not sure?
+No clothing is worth someone else’s life.
+Always shop cruelty-free!
+Stores like Forever 21, H&M, Wet Seal, Charlotte Russe, and Target have tons of cute (and cheap) fur-free and skin-free finds.
+Just check the labels before you buy.
+Still not sure if an item is cruelty-free?
 Ask us.
 We’ll help you out!

 Fill out the form below to order a free How to Wear Vegan shopping guide.
 Bonus: You’ll get some awesome free stickers, too!*